Personalised Learning Policy

 - Access to the curriculum:

-- The classroom teacher, SEN teacher, and Coordinator will keep regular records of the student’s needs, any extra provision that is implemented, and individual progress.
+- The classroom teacher, SEN teacher, and SENCO will keep regular records of the student’s needs, any extra provision that is implemented, and individual progress.

 - There will be a flexible grouping of students so that learning and social needs may be met in individual, small groups, and whole-class contexts